CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast aspath allow-my-asn occurrences

-Configures the maximum number of occurrences of the local system's AS number allowed in the received AS_PATH.
+Configures the maximum number of times the local system's AS number is allowed in the received `AS_PATH`.
 You can specify a value between 1 and 10.

 ### Command Syntax